With a long-standing national reputation,

-Dr. Neema Mafi completed his residency in Internal Medicine at Chicago’s renowned, and one of the nation's busiest surgery, critical care, and level 1 trauma centers; John H. Stroger, Jr. Hospital of
+Dr. Neema Mafi is a highly regarded and nationally sought out Infectious Diseases Specialist.
+He is double board-certified in both Infectious Diseases and Internal Medicine.
+He completed his residency in Internal Medicine at Chicago’s renowned, and one of the nation's busiest surgery, critical care, and level 1 trauma centers: John H. Stroger, Jr. Hospital of

 During his fellowship, he authored and co-authored numerous publications in various areas of infectious diseases including Salmonella, Coccidioidomycosis (Valley fever), Tick-Borne Relapsing Fever in the White Mountains of Arizona, Basidiobolomycosis: an unusual, mysterious, and emerging endemic fungal infection.

 He received the fellow of the year award during his infectious diseases fellowship at Mayo Clinic for his dedication to the internal medicine resident education program.
 His interests include infections in immunocompromised individuals, antimicrobial stewardship, and orthopedic infections.
 Throughout

 his career, Dr. Mafi has been invited to lecture and present research at local